risk-of-thunder/R2Wiki/docs/Playing/FAQ.md

 # FAQ

 ## Foreword
 Hi there, and welcome to the faq page.
 Thank you for taking your time reading this.
 In here you will hopefully find answers to your questions.
-If you're still looking for an answer or further details on a specific question, please do not be afraid to ask in the [modding discord server]( https://discord.gg/5MbXZvd) in the channel #tech-support-read-faq.
+If you're still looking for an answer or further details on a specific question, please do not be afraid to ask in the [modding discord server]( https://discord.gg/5MbXZvd) in the channel [#tech-support](https://discord.com/channels/562704639141740588/562711077453037589).

 Before anything, please remember that the team running this Discord server and the mod developers are doing this in their free time and for free.
 Please be respectful :smile: